crweiner/hacktoberfest-swag-list/README.md

 - **How to sign up**: Not clarified by now.
 - **Notes**: See this announcement from [Kévin Dunglas on his Blog](https://dunglas.fr/2019/09/api-platform-2-5-revamped-admin-new-api-testing-tool-next-js-and-quasar-app-generators-patch-and-json-schema-support-improved-openapi-and-graphql-support/).

+### M

+#### **Magneto/Adobe**
+- **Swag**: Tshirts and other cool swag.
+- **Requirements**: To qualify, submit 5 or more pull requests during October 2019 to any open repositories under github.com/adobe or github.com/magento
+- **How to sign up**: Once you’ve identified an issue you think you can help out with, comment on the issue and mention you’d like to tackle it.
+Work with the project maintainers to get the issue assigned to you.
+No website for sign-up mentioned as of yet.
+- **Notes**: Check out this website for [more details and FAQs](https://opensource.adobe.com/squashtoberfest/)

 ### O

 #### **OpenEBS**